I’ve been at this new job around

 Deliver me o God

-From a need to be understood
+need to be understood

 From a need to be accepted